What is lipedema?

 Treatment involves a combination of surgical and non-surgical strategies and is based on a multidisciplinary approach, including Functional Nutrition, Dermatofunctional Physiotherapy and Plastic and Reconstructive Surgery.

-Functional Nutrition: patients with lipedema have an underlying inflammatory process in the body, so it is essential to implement an anti-inflammatory diet.
+Functional Nutritionlipedema patients have an underlying inflammatory process in the body, so it is essential to implement an anti-inflammatory diet.
 In patients with obesity (although this is a distinct pathology from lipedema) it is beneficial to reduce excess weight, as this will lead to a better quality of life.
-Physical activity is also important, as it will act as an anti-inflammatory by increasing blood flow and will lead to benefits in terms of the patient’s mobility and weight control.
+Physical activity is also important, as it will act as an anti-inflammatory by increasing blood flow and will lead to benefits in terms of the patient's mobility and weight control.

 Liposuction: Liposuction is an invasive surgical procedure that removes fat from lipedema in the affected areas of the body.
 It involves inserting a cannula under the skin and suctioning out the accumulated fat.
 Lipedema-specific liposuction appears to be highly effective when all other conservative treatments have failed.
-More than one session may be necessary, depending on the amount of accumulated fat present.
+More than one session may be required, depending on the amount of accumulated fat present.

 With the right treatment, it is possible to delay the progression of the disease and significantly improve its symptoms in order to improve the patient's quality of life.